 5 Ways Your Kids Can Help With Dinner: Ages 4-6

-This age range is great to see your kids passion for cooking and encourage them wanting to get involved and help in the process.
-Since they’re older it’s easier to get them involved and engaged in the process of cooking and understanding a recipe.
+Children ages 4-6 may start to develop a growing passion for cooking.
+Now that they’re older, it’s easier to get them involved and engaged in the process of cooking and understanding a recipe.
 Fun foods to make at this age can be pizza, cookies, ice cream, etc.

 According to the Washington Post, these are some great activities to try out in the kitchen for this age range: